Hak Pak Sak

 My favorite expression in Bulgarian is “po printsip,” literally “in principle” but actually the foundation for a separate reality in which all is as it should or at least could be.
 The positing of a parallel realm makes the imperfections of the more immediate world seem illusory and unworthy of thought or attention.

 On Monday morning, I ventured out onto the iced-over streets of Sofia (note: Sofiotes do not clear sidewalks of ice; winter is winter and ice is part of it) for chores, a stroll, and an early lunch.
 My first stop was the dry-cleaner.
 A sign posted over its entry promised two-hour cleaning but when I asked when my trousers would be ready for pick-up I was told to come back Wednesday.
-When I mentioned the sign outside, the clerk replied, “Yes, po printsip everything could be ready in two-hours but we haven’t done two-hour cleaning in years.”
+When I mentioned the sign outside, the clerk replied, “Yes, po printsip everything could be ready in two hours but we haven’t done two-hour cleaning in years.”
 My next stop was an academic bookstore to track down a title on the history and geography of medieval Thrace.
 “Do you have the book?”
 I asked the clerk.
 The response: “Po printsip we do, but we don’t.”
 “Well, will you have it sometime soon?”
 “Po printsip we will, but it is out-of-stock and out-of-print.”

 Unencumbered by purchases and free of the obligation of reading the book, I walked to a familiar non-fashionable neighborhood restaurant famed amongst local television and radio types for its grilled spiced meat patties and accompanying cabbage and carrot salad, baked beans, and reliably pure grape brandy.
 I had stopped at the restaurant at 8:30 the night before but had found it empty and closed.
 I asked the waiter if the restaurant still worked on Sundays.
-“Yes,” he answered, “we’re open every day from eleven in the morning until eleven at night, po prinsip.”
+“Yes,” he answered, “we’re open every day from eleven in the morning until eleven at night, po printsip.”
 “Po printsip,” I affirmed, “but you were closed last night.
-“Yes, we were but, po prinsip, we are always open.”
+“Yes, we were but, po printsip, we are always open.”
 I remembered a conversation I had in the same restaurant many years ago with a very beautiful colleague who worked at a nearby film studio.
 “Well,” I said, observing her wedding-ring, “you are married.”
 “Yes.”
 “And,” I added with obligatory Balkan flirtatiousness, “you are faithful to your husband?”
 “Yes,” she replied,“… po printsip.”

 Enough said.
 It is 4pm and I should finish up the day’s work, po printsip.